Preface

 The Sheng is already well known to European composers like John Cage.

-Sheng artists can be found on
+Sheng artists can

 Playing the Sheng is not easy because it requires a perfect control of